 SDG Short Volume

-iShares MSCI Global Sustainable Development Goals ETF (SDG) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $169.3M, listed on NASDAQ, carrying a beta of 0.82 to the broader market. iShares MSCI Global Sustainable Development Goals ETF seeks to track the investment results of an index composed of companies that derive a majority of their revenue from products and services that address at least one of the world's major social and environmental challenges as identified by the United Nations Sustainable Development Goals. public since 2016-04-22.
+iShares MSCI Global Sustainable Development Goals ETF (SDG) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $168.5M, listed on NASDAQ, employing roughly 106 people, carrying a beta of 0.80 to the broader market.
+SDG tracks an ESG-focused index composed of global companies that derive at least 50% of their revenues from products and services that further the United Nation's Sustainable Development Goals.
+Led by Grayson T. Pranin, public since 2016-04-22.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.